This post was most recently updated on June 1st, 2019

-Uropathogenic Escherichia coli (UPEC) strains cause 70 to 90% of community-acquired UTIs in an estimated 150 million individuals annually and about 40% of all nosocomial UTIs.
+Uropathogenic Escherichia coli (UPEC) strains cause 70 to 90% of community-acquired Urinary Tract Infections (UTIs) in an estimated 150 million individuals annually and about 40% of all nosocomial UTIs.
 A variety of virulence genes are associated with Escherichia coli mediated urinary tract infections.

 Uropathogenic strains of Escherichia coli express distinctive bacterial properties, products, or structures (virulence factors) which help them to overcome host defenses and colonize or invade the urinary tract.

-Compared to commensal E. coli, Uropathogenic E.coli are better adapted to the urethra, periurethra, and vagina and causes greater proportion of UTIs.
+Compared to commensal E. coli, uropathogenic E.coli are better adapted to the urethra and causes a greater proportion of UTIs.
 In general, the more virulence factors a strain expresses, the more severe an infection it is able to cause.